Contributing

 Traditional way

-From the directory of the plugin run the following commands:
+1. From the directory of the plugin run the following commands:

 composer install

-(cd tests/Application && yarn install)
+(cd vendor/sylius/test-application && yarn install)

-(cd tests/Application && yarn build)
+(cd vendor/sylius/test-application && yarn build)

 To be able to run test you need a local database, you can use one locally installed on your machine and changing the parameters on your tests/Application/.env.test.local file or you can use Docker.
 You can use the docker compose sample template to only run mysql on Docker and leaving runtime on local PHP: